-Chemical Engineering education is at the threshold of significant changes, which have been brought about by recent advances in the life sciences, nanotechnology, and the energy challenge.
-We are transitioning to embrace and utilize fully these changes in order to meet global challenges in health care, the environment, renewable energy sources, national security, and economic prosperity.
-To this end, a firm dedication has been instituted to educate leaders and innovators through creation of fundamental knowledge and technologies in the chemical and biomolecular sciences and engineering.
-Specifically, we have targeted three fundamental research areas for emphasis in the next five years: Micro and Nano-Structured Materials, Sustainable Energy, and Biomolecular Engineering.
+Chemical engineering education is at the threshold of significant changes, which have been brought about by recent advances in the life sciences, nanotechnology, and the energy challenge.
+As a result, we have targeted three fundamental research areas for emphasis in the next five years: Advanced Materials, Sustainable Energy, and Biomolecular Engineering.

 » View a list of partners that work with CBE.